Updated on May 12, 2023

 When it comes to divorce, preparing for worst-case scenarios is advised.
 Fortunately, there are several steps you can take to help you face whatever your divorce throws your way in terms of how you are going to address the matter of your family home:

-Make an agreement with your spouse to accept the value that comes from a home appraisal prior to obtaining it.
+Agree with your spouse to accept the value of a home appraisal before obtaining it.
 A local realtor who is invested in garnering your business may provide you with a free appraisal that calculates your home’s market value while incorporating all relevant comps.

 Begin the process of dividing your family home (so to speak) with a realistic number.
 If you agree ahead of time to a realtor or a valuation company providing you with a number, it can make the path forward considerably less difficult.

-Having a solid understanding of your marital assets overall can make a considerable difference in how this division proceeds.
-When you know what you are working with in terms of numbers, it makes negotiations less fraught with uncertainty.
+Have a solid understanding of your marital assets overall.
+This can make a considerable difference in how this division proceeds.
+Knowing what you are working with in terms of numbers makes negotiations less fraught with uncertainty.

-Once you have established a baseline in terms of your home’s value and you have a strong working knowledge of your marital finances overall, you will be far better prepared to move forward with successful negotiations.
+Once you have established a baseline for your home’s value and have a strong working knowledge of your marital finances, you will be far better prepared to move forward with successful negotiations.

 Divorce can complicate your finances in surprising ways.
-Many divorcing couples sell their family homes in the course of their divorces, which can have significant financial implications for your post-divorce future.
+Many divorcing couples sell their family homes during their divorces, which can have significant financial implications for your post-divorce future.
 Your home is likely your most substantial asset.
 Maximizing the profit you make on its sale (and minimizing the tax consequences) is critical.

 Capital Gains Home Exclusion Rules